signalads-co/signalads-laravel/README.md

 php artisan vendor:publish
 ```

-In the message appear, find the number of Kavenegar, enter the related number then hit Enter. for Example in the below case you must enter **9** then enter:
+In the message appear, find the number of Signalads, enter the related number then hit Enter. for Example in the below case you must enter **9** then enter:

 ```bash
 Which provider or tag files would you like to publish?: